lidalei/TwitterTopHashtags/README.md

-# masterApp
+# Goal
-Find top 3 frequent hashtags between two occurrences of a special hashtag per language.
+Find top k frequent hashtags between two occurrences of a special hashtag per language.
 This project was developed at Technical University of Madrid (UPM) as a course project of Large Scale Data Management.

 # Tools
 Kafka and Storm, hbc-twitter and gson.